 Another reason I love this soup recipe is its really so versatile.
 In other words, it's a very easy soup to customize.
 Here are some ideas to change it up a bit:

-- Tomato rice soup - add some cooked brown or white rice to make it heartier
+- Tomato rice soup – leave out the spinach and add some cooked brown or white rice to make it heartier

 - Vegan - omit the milk and butter altogether or add unflavored almond or oat milk and use vegan butter or only olive oil